Projects per year

 - Understanding dysfunction of the retinal and brain neurovascular units in diabetes and dementia

 Professor Stitt was appointed to the McCauley Chair of Experimental Ophthalmology in 2001.
 For over 12 years he was Director of the Centre for Vision & Vascular Science (CVVS) and then the re-configured Centre for Experimental Medicine.
 He is now Dean of Innovation and Impact within the Faculty of Medicine, Health and Life Sciences (MHLS) in which he promotes academic-commercialization partnerships and a culture of entrepreneurship.
-In this role he leads the MRC Confidence in Concept (CiC) and Proximity to Discovery (P2D) awards which provide seed-corn funding for researchers to develop their ideas for commercialization and industry engagement.
+In this role he leads the MRC Innovation Accelerator Account (IAA) which encompases Confidence in Concept (CiC) awards to provide seed-corn funding for researchers to develop their ideas for commercialization and industry engagement.
 Also in this Deans role he leads the development of the Core Technology Units (CTUs), MHLS Technician Commitment and oversees the PG Research programme.
-He also leads the Wellcome Trust Institutional Strategic Support Fund (ISSF) for QUB which is focused on provding a range of funding streams relating to ophthalmology and respiratory disease.
+He also leads the Wellcome Trust Institutional Strategic Support Fund (ISSF) for QUB which is focused on providing a range of funding streams relating to ophthalmology and respiratory disease.
 There is also a strong research public engagement aspect which seeks to provide faculty-wide opportunities for researchers to develop broader and deeper impact outcomes for their research.

 01/08/2018 → …